Kelamycin Intrauterine Suspension (Canada)This page contains information on Kelamycin Intrauterine Suspension for veterinary use.

 53 to 60 mL

 The infusion of KELAMYCIN INTRAUTERINE SUSPENSION must be carried out under aseptic conditions to avoid inserting pathogenic organisms into the uterus.
 Improper administration techniques will subject the patient to dangers of severe magnitude, e.g. uterine rupture, peritonitis, etc. The administration of KELAMYCIN INTRAUTERINE SUSPENSION following inaccurate diagnosis may cause an overgrowth of non-susceptible oxytetracycline organisms.
 This could result in a metritis infection which would be resistant to this preparation.
-Pregnant animals may abort following inappropriate treatment with the drug.
+Pregnant animals may abort following inappropriate treatment with this drug.

 1) To avoid contamination of other animals, use only one infusion pipette per animal.
 Do not reuse a pipette for infusion into another cow.
 Dispose of used pipette properly.